 Beautiful urban centres

-Towns and villages in Surrey are also an attraction of visitors and residents with a whole host of historic towns with beautiful architecture.
+Towns and villages in Surrey are also an attraction for visitors and residents with a whole host of historic towns with beautiful architecture.
 Take Farnham for instance – as the first major settlement in Surrey it is inhabited by stunning Georgian architecture as well as its own castle!
-Guildford is also another fine example, found in the centre of Surrey and boasting fantastic shopping surrounded by a wealth of peaceful gardens and a gorgeous cathedral.
+Guildford is also another fine example, found in the centre of Surrey and boasting fantastic shopping surrounded by a wealth of peaceful gardens and an inspiring cathedral.

 Nothing feels more British than a good old-fashioned market which Surrey has in abundance through its various towns and villages.
-Dorking is a well-known historic market town and has a charming market every Friday that has everything from local produce through to arts and crafts.
+Dorking is a well-known historic market town and has a charming market every Friday which sells everything from local produce through to arts and crafts.